rombachuk/cloudant-performancecollector/documentation/Installation.md

 -- do this only on the first load-balancer install
 -- backup any old performance data you need
 * configure crontab to run periodic metric collection jobs
-* grafana hub: install datasources into grafana
+* grafana hub: install datasources and dashboards into grafana
 * kibana hub: install index into kibana